 Our expansive and comfortable Galaxy Studios is truly an exciting work and meeting centre for creative film & music professionals.
 We are unashamedly passionate technology addicts, proud to be creatively driven by the 7th Art.

-Mollywood is the Film Financing and Co-Production company in the Galaxy Studios Group.
-The company helps film productions with fund raising through the flourishing Belgian tax incentives for film and works closely with its post-house Galaxy Studios.
-The company was founded in 2009 and raised up co-investment for over 50 local and international co-productions.
-Mollywood has been involved in a number of commercially successful Benelux feature films, but also has a heart for ‘arthouse’ projects, we are happy to see our projects selected by numerous film festivals all over the world.
-On the side of the investors we offer a secure, bank guaranteed product, with optimized investment results for our clients.
+Mollywood is the Financing and Tax Sheltering company in the Galaxy Studios Group.
+The company helps film productions and performing arts with fund raising through the flourishing Belgian tax incentives for film and theatre productions.
+Mollywood was founded in 2009 and raised co-investment for over 100 local and international films.
+We have been involved in a number of commercially successful European feature films, but we also have a heart for ‘arthouse’ projects.
+We are happy to see our projects selected by numerous film festivals all over the world.

 Zilvermeer Productions is the Galaxy Studios Group production house and develops, produces and co-produces film and TV projects.
 It is the latest brand of the group and launches this spring its first productions.